-Arthur Adey (centre) heads the first of Bedford’s four goals in the FA Cup 1st qualifying round tie against Biggleswade at The Eyrie in September 1955.
+Arthur Adey (centre) heads the first of Bedford’s four goals in the FA Cup 1st qualifying round tie against Biggleswade at The Eyrie on 24 September 1955.
 Signed by Tim Kelly the previous summer from Bradford (Park Avenue), this tall Glaswegian played for numerous clubs and seemed to have a talent for getting into trouble at most of them; he launched his Bedford career with the considerable feat of getting into a fight (with Doug Farquhar) in the public trial match!
 Later in his wanderings, when he played for Chelmsford City, he scored the goal that denied Bedford the league championship in April 1958.
 Tony Butcher, a team mate there, recalled: “On one trip we were coming back by rail when one of the directors upset him.
 The next thing we knew, Arthur had picked up his bowler hat and thrown it out of the window”.
 (Wheel ‘em in, the official history of Chelmsford City FC by Steve Garner, 2001)

-The first real test in the 1955/6 FA Cup run came in the 4th qualifying round with the visit of Walthamstow Avenue, who were the reigning Isthmian League champions and had won the Amateur Cup in 1952.
+The first real test in the 1955/6 FA Cup run came in the 4th qualifying round on 5 November, with the visit of Walthamstow Avenue, who were the reigning Isthmian League champions and had won the Amateur Cup in 1952.
 However, they were thrashed 6-0 before a crowd of just under 8,000.
 Here their Polish goalkeeper, Stan Gerula, prepares to save from Billy Waugh, who was deputizing for the injured Ronnie Steel.

 The first round proper brought a visit from Leyton (not to be confused with Leyton Orient), another east London amateur club, from the Athenian League, who were beaten 3-0 before about 7,000 on a grey 19 November 1955.
 This is the first goal, scored from long range by Doug Farquhar (out of shot), with Ronnie Steel watching as goalkeeper Mitchell and full back Fitch are beaten.